 While a typical person may have an easily manageable & maintained piece of glass for their brain, this particular window is always dirty and no matter how rigorous & long you scrub, you just cannot take all the stains away.

-within minutes of my second stroke which has caused the most strife out of the two, yet the medical help I received was not appropriate for what I was suffering - at a world-renowned hospital for neurology!
-As it became quite clear, the Emergency Ward is not the Neurology Ward - which specialises in the complex mind and its vast science around the clock - hence the general assumption *not official diagnosis* of a virus of the brain - that initially frightened me more than a stroke given my previous ignorance about stroke, in particular - while hanging out in the Emergency Ward which led to the incorrect treatment given the second stroke's location was first hidden from view, deep inside the brain in the limbic system during the initial CT scan), the body's 'window' is continually opaque and there is no guarantee that it will ever be crystal clear again.
-We have no choice but to continually work hard at cleaning the window & improving its visibility, trying to make out what little we can now see outside of it and how we can make the most out of what we have since been left with, continually struggling to find the purpose and joy in such and for the most part, an internal, invisible struggle which extent is not yet widely recognised nor understood by others.
+With time and mighty hard work, some of the stains (pain, disability, loss, struggle & isolation) may be lifted (such is never promised by any means) but for many of us stroke survivors who weren't fortunate enough to receive appropriate medical assistance (I actively sought such within minutes of the second stroke which has specifically caused the most strife out of the two, yet the medical help I received was not appropriate for what I was suffering - at a world-renowned hospital for neurology!
+As it became quite clear, the emergency ward is not the neurology ward - which specialises in the complex mind and its vast science around the clock - hence the general assumption *not official diagnosis* of a virus of the brain - that initially frightened me more than a stroke given my previous ignorance about stroke, in particular - while hanging out in the emergency ward which led to the incorrect treatment given the second stroke's location was first hidden from view, deep inside the brain in the limbic system during the initial CT scan), the body's 'window' is continually opaque and there is no guarantee that it will ever be crystal clear again.

 "Brain injuries turn the familiar unfamiliar."

-This is the starting point for an insightful video created by two brain injury lawyers, De Caro & Kaplen, who have delved deep into the lives of those living with such constant struggle & extreme loss.
+This is the starting point for an insightful video created by two brain-injury lawyers, De Caro & Kaplen, who have delved deep into the lives of those living with such constant struggle & extreme loss.

-The clever online vid offers a raw perspective not often revealed to the public about brain injury survivors and their vulnerability, their constant struggle + the added pressure set by our present society to 'just get over it - you're fortunate just to still be alive - and/or leave us out of it'.
+The clever online vid offers a raw perspective not often revealed to the public about brain injury survivors and their vulnerability, along with their constant struggle + the added pressure set by our present society to 'just get over it - you're fortunate just to still be alive - and/or leave us out of it'.

 "If you’re a traumatic brain injury survivor,